GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

-# Data Harmonization Mapping Language (DHML) language reference
+# Whistle Data Transformation Language language reference

 ## Background

-The Data Harmonization Mapping Language (DHML) expresses data mappings from one schema to another.
+The Whistle Data Transformation Language expresses data mappings from one schema to another.
 It lets users transform complex, nested data formats into other complex and nested data formats.
-This document lists out the features available in DHML.
+This document lists out the features available in Whistle.

 ## Running your mappings